322: Master Ninja I

 A reference to a couple of Humphrey Bogart’s lines from the end of Casablanca (1942): “You’re getting on that plane with Victor where you belong” and “Where I’m going, you can’t follow.”

 Oh, those IUDs are dangerous.

 The IUD, or intra-uterine device, is a form of birth control that consists of implanting a device inside the uterus.
 In the early 1970s, twelve women died of miscarriage-related causes; all had been implanted with a particular brand of IUD called the Dalkon Shield.
 Its maker quickly pulled the Dalkon Shield from the market, but the damage had been done, and use of IUDs plummeted by two-thirds over the next ten years.
 It is now increasing in popularity: as of 2010 it was chosen by 5.6 percent of contraceptive users—still low, but up from 0.8% in 1995.

 [Sung.]
 Gave a girl a ride in my wagon … I love that song.

-A line from the song “Chevy Van” by Sammy Jones.
-Sample lyrics: “I gave a girl a ride in my wagon/Now she crawled in and took control/She was tired as her mind was draggin’/And I said get some sleep--we’ll get on down the road.”
+A line from the song “Chevy Van” by Sammy Johns.
+Sample lyrics: “I gave a girl a ride in my wagon/She crawled in and took control/She was tired as her mind was draggin’/I said get some sleep--we’ll get on down the road.”